Hiking Dog Mountain Trail: Everything you need to know

 Headlamp, a puff jacket, hiking poles, and boots are essential for hiking Dog Mountain.

-You are best off if you bring your 10 essentials.
+You are best off bringing your 10 essentials.
 REI has a great overview and make sure to download any kind of offline map to your phone.
-I use All Trails Pro.
+I use All Trails Peak.

 #6 Any animals on Dog Mountain besides 🐕?

-Yes!
-Watch out for black bears and rattlesnakes along the trail.
-In case you are planning to hike (back) in the dark: keep your eyes peeled for scorpions!
+Yes, black bears, mountain lions, and rattlesnakes live in this area.
+While the big mammals are rarely seen, rattlesnakes are often sunbathing and spotted by hikers on the trail.
+If you are planning to hike in the dark, keep your eyes peeled for scorpions!
 This might sound crazy as Dog Mountain is located only 1 hr away from Portland, but all these animals live hear and you should definitely be aware.

-#7 Best time to hike Dog Mountain Trail
+#7 Best months to hike Dog Mountain Trail

 View from Dog Mountain, Washington